weklund/100-days-of-code/log.md

 * Solved problems from Python refresher on Hackerrank

 **Today's Accomplishments:**
-- [x] Take notes from watching AlgoExpert videos:
+- 2.5 hrs | [x] Take notes from watching AlgoExpert videos:
     - [x] Strings
     - [x] Graphs
     - [x] Trees
-- Made Flash Cards of various operations on different data structures
+- .5 hrs  | Made Flash Cards of various operations on different data structures
-- Deep Dive on using Two Pointers for solving the array sum problem
+- 1.5 hrs | Deep Dive on using Two Pointers for solving the array sum problem

 **Thoughts**
 * I think I'm going to start my daily schedule with deep dive with a problem or two in morning, and study core concepts / quizzes in the afternoon

-### Day 27: Saturday, October 10th, 2020 :white_check_mark:
+### Day 27: Saturday, October 10th, 2020 | :white_check_mark: | 3.5 hrs

 **Yesterday's Accomplishments:**
 * Finished notes for Strings, Graphs, and Trees